 Nitric acid and nitrous acid are mono basic oxoacids of nitrogen.
 But they are very different in chemical and physical properties.
 Nitric acid is widely used in chemical industry for producing other chemicals.
 Also nitric acid is used as an strong acid and oxidizing acid in laboratories.
+Though both are acids, their acidic strength are different.

 When you are dealing with acids such as nitric acid, you should be very careful to avoid any injuries because nitric acid is an oxidizing acid.